 - Unsteady on feet / Balance problems or falling over / In coordination

 - Confused / Not aware of plays or events / Altered personality

 Remove from Field of Play

-Following the initial on field assessment, if concussion is suspected the child should be removed from the field and located in a quite environment and the childSCAT3 (aged from 5-12 years) or SCAT3 (aged from 13-17 years) performed (see Resources section for free download links) by health staff.
+Following the initial on-field assessment, if a concussion is suspected the child should be removed from the field and located in a quiet environment and the childSCAT3 (aged from 5-12 years) or SCAT3 (aged from 13-17 years) performed (see Resources section for free download links) by health staff.
 If no medically trained staff is present, the Pocket Concussion Recognition Tool is available for parents, helpers and other lay people to use (see Resources).

 Some other concussion assessment tools are discussed here

 Referral for Medical Management